Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Army Stats and Trends

-- Army is 1-2 against the spread and 3-0 overall in games when it puts up more than 29 points.
+- Army is 1-2 against the spread and 3-0 overall in games when it records more than 29 points.

-- Army is 1-2 against the spread and 3-0 overall when the team churns out more than 348.3 yards.
+- In games that Army totals more than 348.3 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Black Knights have turned the ball over one time this season, two fewer than the RedHawks have forced (3).